LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2024-12-03-career-reflections.md

 Currently, Lambda's focus is on tailoring our experience for the small AI developers.
 Our strategy is to court small AI startups through solid support experiences, reliable infrastructure, reasonable price points, and good experiences so that if/when the startup becomes larger, they continue to do business with us.

 Our main competitor in this space, Coreweave, only focuses on landing a small number of mega-sized contracts.
 This presents a large business risk with the possibility that some of their customers decide not to renew.
 Lambda's approach is to spread our customer base amongst a large number of smaller customers and to wage an effective marketing campaign to prove to AI researchers that our product is better than the competition.
 It also incentivizes us to solve the multi-tenant AI-HPC infrastructure problem better than anyone else so that we are better positioned than anyone else to support AI research into the future.

+## Looking Forward

+Where do I go from here?
+Well, the idea is just to keep doing more of the same.
+I hope that in 2025, lambda-guest-agent will be a fully fledged, monetized product that will make billions and billions of dollars :money_mouth:.
+In all seriousness, I'll continue to search for high-impact projects that drive further revenue growth and make Lambda's development experience even smoother than it already is.
+I'm grateful to be in an environment that encourages this ambition and to be in the company of many wonderfully talented engineers.

+On a personal level, I'm going to be spending as much time as I reasonably can in Colorado.
+If you haven't seen my other blog posts [here](2024-10-07-starlink-mobile.md) and [here](2023-06-21-intech-sol-horizon-cellular.md), I've been building out the ultimate remote work RV over the last couple of years, and it's finally done!
+My [last trip](2024-10-14-colorado-camping.md) was somewhat of a mixed bag in terms of what I set out to accomplish, but I've worked through those bugs and hope to have a less eventful trip next year.